NikitaZotov/sc-machine-1/docs/sc-memory/api/cpp/extended/agents/actions.md

 ...
 ```

+!!! note
+    There is a limit to the number of order role relations.
+You can get from `rrel_1` up to and including `rrel_20`.

 !!! warning
-    This method will throw `utils::ExceptionInvalidParams` if you provide invalid index for argument (for example, 0).
+    This method will throw `utils::ExceptionInvalidParams` if you provide invalid index for argument (for example, 0 or 20).

 ```cpp
 ...